 - Do you have a nagging gut sense that this isn’t “it”?

 - Is your team engaged, growing, and going for excellence?
 Are you?

 - Could you use some fresh strategic thinking?

-Studies show you get your highest return on investment in coaching at the leading edge.
-That’s our sweet spot – Leadership Counsel is a lot like Olympic coaching because it’s geared for strong people who understand the value of wise and skilled partnership in career success.
+Studies show you get your highest return on investment in coaching when you engage in it to stay at the leading edge versus coaching to problem-solve.
+Leadership Counsel is a lot like Olympic coaching in that it’s geared for strong people who understand the value of wise and skilled partnership in career success.

-Starting with a 7 Level Assessment to establish a baseline for establishing clear strengths, needs and desired outcomes, identifying blind spots, and tracking progress.
+We start with a 7 Level Cultural Assessment to establish a baseline for establishing clear strengths, needs and desired outcomes, identifying blind spots, and tracking progress.
+Customized leadership counsel helps:

 - Increase Profits, Share Prices, and Stakeholder Loyalty

 - Yield your highest Returns On Investment of Time, Talent and Money

 - Attain and Maintain Peak Performance for you and your team by Creating a Culture of Vitality, and Cooperation